Jazz Memorial for Richie Okon

 Born and raised in New York City, Okon’s relationship with jazz began early.
 By the age of four or five, he was already absorbing the sounds of big band records from his sister’s collection.
 A formative moment came when he encountered drummer Gene Krupa, whose playing sparked a lifelong passion for rhythm.
 By his early teens, Okon was studying drums seriously and performing in local settings, developing both musicianship and a deep appreciation for the music’s tradition and innovators.

 As a young musician, Okon’s dedication brought him into contact with major figures in jazz.
-At the Stan Kenton Clinics in the early 1960s, he met future luminaries such as Randy Brecker and Don Grolnick, and even performed under the guidance of trumpeter Donald Byrd—an experience he later described as transformative.
+At the Stan Kenton Clinics in the early 1960s, he met future luminaries such as Randy Brecker and Don Grolnick, and even performed under the guidance of trumpeter Donald Byrd, who he always admired and who later became a friend.
 These early encounters placed him within a vibrant network of musicians and set the stage for a career that remained closely intertwined with the jazz world, even as his role evolved.

 Although Okon initially pursued drumming, he eventually recognized that his path lay elsewhere.
 After studying at the University of Miami, he made the difficult decision to step away from performing professionally, unwilling to compromise his artistic ideals.
 Instead, he found his calling supporting the music from another angle—first as a roadie and tour manager for guitarist Larry Coryell in the mid-1970s.
 In this role, Okon gained invaluable experience working closely with musicians on the road, coordinating performances, and navigating the unpredictable realities of touring life.